-(339) Six students visited three universities.
+(397) Six students visited three universities.

-The example (337) may just as well involve in total six students and in total three universities.
+The example (395) may just as well involve in total six students and in total three universities.
 But it may also involve four universities, or five, or even 18.
-(339) is formally identical to (338), so why is there a difference?
+(397) is formally identical to (396), so why is there a difference?

-It turns our that the difference between (338) and (339) is not due to the particular meanings of the expressions.
+It turns out that the difference between (396) and (397) is not due to the particular meanings of the expressions.
 Rather, it is the way the world normally is that makes us choose one interpretation over another.
 For example, we expect that one is employed by just one company.
 So, if a company sends out a representative, it is by default a representative only of this company and not of another.
-We can imagine things to be otherwise; if the companies strike a deal by which they all pool together and send a three employees to represent them all, (338) would also be true.
-However, our expectations are different, and this implies that we understand (338) speaks about in total 18 representatives.
-In (339) on the other hand there is no expectation about the sameness or difference of the universities that the individual students visit.
+We can imagine things to be otherwise.
+If the companies strike a deal by which they all pool together and send a three employees to represent them all, (396) would also be true.
+However, our expectations are different, and this implies that we think that (396) speaks about in total 18 representatives.
+In (397) on the other hand there is no expectation about the sameness or difference of the universities that the individual students visit.
 Each students visits six universities, but it is quite possible that they visit partly or totally the same universities.

 There are two ways of making clear what one wants to say.
 The first is to use a sentence that is clearer on the point.
 For example, the following sentences make clear on the point in question what is meant.

-(340) Six companies sent three representatives each to the trade fare.

-(341) Six companies sent in total three representatives to the trade fare.
+- (398) Six companies sent three representatives each to the trade fare. - (399) Six companies sent in total three representatives to the trade fare.